theuerc/Website/gitpod/docs/self-hosted/latest/advanced/resource-configuration.md

   export const prerender = true;
 </script>

-# How To Configure Gitpod To Work With the Resources
+# How To Configure Gitpod To Work With Certain External Components

 Gitpod has three resource dependencies that are required to function correctly.
 For convenience, you can use the in-cluster dependencies, but you should use external resources for a high-performance application.